Vancouver Waterfront Park: Description and history

 The city installed a pair of Portland Loo public toilets at the park in October 2018.
 The loos are especially designed to remain open 24/7.
 Slats allow a potential user to see if the toilet is already occupied, and if more than one individual is inside.
 They are large enough that a user can wheel in a child's stroller, shopping buggy, bicycle, or dog.
 The bathrooms installed in Vancouver are equipped with both a table for changing babies, and a bin for addicts to safely dispose of used needles.

+Public art

+A 12 ft stone and bronze structure called Headwaters (or sometimes the Headwaters Wall) designed by artist Larry Kirkland was installed at Waterfront Park in August 2019.
+It is an interactive water feature that cost $3.5 million to construct.
+Headwaters features a cast bronze bas relief map of the Columbia Basin on the east side.
+The opposite side has an "engraved stone with a topographical map of the Columbia's origins", down which water falls into a shallow wading pool.
+According to KOIN, "one-inch-deep 'river' flows 150 feet along a molded riverbed dotted with stacks of granite representing each of the Columbia's tributaries".
+In September, The Columbian reported on the "unsightly" white deposits left by water.
+The water feature is maintained by the Vancouver Parks and Recreation Department.